-"Odysseus, the great teller of tales, launched out on his story," begins the ninth book of the epic poem.
-In addition to being a hero of memory, the great voyager is also a "teller of tales," a hero of poetry, and a master of rhetoric.
-Memory is rhetoric (in the classical sense, the art of persuasion), entailing, per Aristotle, a thorough awareness of one's audience.
-Thus, rhetoric involves the artistry of memory, and like poetry, is composed of one's experiences, eidetic images, and the core abilities of the poet-rememberer.
-Thus, at the end of the journey, the heroic survival of Odysseus clearly demonstrates not only the importance of memory and of nóos (mind), but of poetry itself - and, by extension, of language and communication.
+“Odysseus, the great teller of tales, launched out on his story,” begins the ninth book of the epic poem.
+In addition to having a great episodic memory, he is cast as a hero of memory, a great voyager, a hero of poetry, and a master of rhetoric.
+Memory is rhetoric (in the classical sense, the art of persuasion), entailing, per Aristotle, a thorough awareness of one’s audience.
+Thus, rhetoric involves the artistry of memory, and like poetry, is composed of one’s experiences, eidetic images, and the core abilities of the poet-rememberer.
+Thus, at the end of the journey, the heroic survival of Odysseus clearly demonstrates not only the importance of memory and of nóos (mind), but of poetry itself—and, by extension, of language and communication.

 - Graves R. The Greek Myths.
 Penguin Books, Harmondworth, England, 1960.